This map shows the location of visitors to the

-AGC: where having fun is the priority, relaxation the reason and playing golf the means.
-You may play golf as a Member or as a visitor (only BD7.500 a round), and we welcome players of any ability (we have a resident Professional to help you improve) and as a visitor it is only BD8.500 (about US$22, £17, €20) to access the course for the day.
-AGC is located east of Awali village, about 30 minutes drive from Manama.
+AGC: where having fun is the priority and playing golf the means.
+We welcome players of any ability (we have a resident Professional to help you improve) and as a visitor it is only BD8.500 (about US$22, £17, €20) to access the course for the day.
+AGC is located east of Awali village, about 30 minutes drive from Manama (the capital of Bahrain).

-AGC is truly one for its members, run by the magnanimous voluntary efforts of our Committee and helpers, prospering due to the commitment of Bapco and our other sponsors as well as the dedication of our grounds and Clubhouse staff.Surprisingly, the Clubhouse and terrace often lacks polite banter and genteel behaviour, especially at competition prize-givings.
+AGC is truly one for its members, run by the magnanimous voluntary efforts of our Committee and helpers, prospering due to the commitment of Bapco and our other sponsors as well as the dedication of our grounds and Clubhouse staff.Surprisingly, the Clubhouse and terrace often lacks polite banter and genteel behaviour, especially at competition prize givings.
 If we had a motto, perhaps it would be "AGC - for golfers who wish to play, rather than be seen to play: check your ego at the door".

-As an example of the Club's long history, we have records of the winners of our most impressive trophy, the Kingsbury Cup, all the way back to the 1938/39 season.Within this season's calendar we plan the usual busy year of main competitions, together with some accompanying social/other events, providing everybody with a chance to wack a golf-ball, no matter how good or bad you are.
+As an example of the Club's long history, we have records of the winners of our most impressive trophy, the Kingsbury Cup, all the way back to the 1938/39 season.Within this season's calendar we plan the usual busy year of main competitions, together with some accompanying social/other events, providing everybody with a chance to whack a golf-ball, no matter how good or bad you are.

 The season also sees a once-monthly (on a Saturday) competition for non-handicappers, intended to help beginners gain more experience, may be even competence.
 For those who have the ability to play in the morning mid-week, the Wednesday Wackers is open to all - non-members as well as members - teeing-off at 9am for nine holes of social golf.